dentemple/jest-invert/README.md

 [Read more about Jest](https://jestjs.io/)

-No additional dependencies installed. `jest` is the sole "peer" requirement.
+A micro-library; no additional dependencies are installed. `_Jest_ is the sole "peer" requirement.

 ## Quick Reference